security-companion/security-awareness-training/security-awareness-training-en.md

 ---
 - further examples:
-  - Attackers pretend to be technical support, e.g. from Microsoft, and claim that they need to solve a problem on a computer
+  - attackers pretend to be technical support, e.g. from Microsoft, and claim that they need to solve a problem on a computer
   - attacker pretends to be a grandson and claims to be in (financial) need
+  - attacker send an email asking users to urgently contact customer support under the mentioned number (number is not the one of the mentioned company but  one controlled by the attacker) - Callback Phishing

 ---